sivy/veloci-wiki/README.md

 In the cloned veloci-wiki repo, run:

 <pre>
-% perl setup.pl <path to your wiki checkout>
+% perl setup.pl &lt;path to your wiki checkout>
 </pre>

 You should see something like: